gooch/sustainable_energy_without_the_hot_air/book.md

 is an interesting question, but it’s not the question we’ll address in this book.
 I want to think about *living without fossil fuels*.

 We’re going to make two stacks.
-In the left-hand, red stack we will addup our energy consumption, and in the right-hand, green stack, we’ll addup sustainable energy production.
-We’ll assemble the two stacks gradually,adding items one at a time as we discuss them.
+In the left-hand, red stack we will add up our energy consumption, and in the right-hand, green stack, we’ll add up sustainable energy production.
+We’ll assemble the two stacks gradually, adding items one at a time as we discuss them.

-The question addressed in this book is “can we *conceivably* live sustain-ably?”
-So, we will add up all *conceivable* sustainable energy sources andput them in the right-hand, green stack.
+The question addressed in this book is “can we *conceivably* live sustainably?”
+So, we will add up all *conceivable* sustainable energy sources and put them in the right-hand, green stack.

-In the left-hand, red stack, we’ll estimate the consumption of a “typ-ical moderately-affluent person;” I encourage you to tot up an estimateof your *own* consumption, creating your own personalized left-hand stacktoo.
-Later on we’ll also find out the current *average* energy consumption ofEuropeans and Americans.
+In the left-hand, red stack, we’ll estimate the consumption of a “typical moderately-affluent person;” I encourage you to total up an estimate of your *own* consumption, creating your own personalized left-hand stack too.
+Later on we’ll also find out the current *average* energy consumption of Europeans and Americans.

 ![](figure325.png)

 ![](figure324.png)

-As we estimate our consumption of energy for heating, transportation,manufacturing, and so forth, the aim is not only to compute a number forthe left-hand stack of our balance sheet, but also to understand what eachnumber depends on, and how susceptible to modification it is.
+As we estimate our consumption of energy for heating, transportation, manufacturing, and so forth, the aim is not only to compute a number for the left-hand stack of our balance sheet, but also to understand what each number depends on, and how susceptible to modification it is.

-In the right-hand, green stack, we’ll add up the sustainable produc-tion estimates for the United Kingdom.
-This will allow us to answer thequestion “can the UK conceivably live on its own renewables?”
+In the right-hand, green stack, we’ll add up the sustainable production estimates for the United Kingdom.
+This will allow us to answer the question “can the UK conceivably live on its own renewables?”

-Whether the sustainable energy sources that we put in the right-handstack are *economically* feasible is an important question, but let’s leave thatquestion to one side, and just add up the two stacks first.
-Sometimes peo-ple focus too much on economic feasibility and they miss the big picture.For example, people discuss “is wind cheaper than nuclear?” and forgetto ask “how *much* wind is available?” or “how much uranium is left?”
+Whether the sustainable energy sources that we put in the right-hand stack are *economically* feasible is an important question, but let’s leave that question to one side, and just add up the two stacks first.
+Sometimes people focus too much on economic feasibility and they miss the big picture.
+For example, people discuss “is wind cheaper than nuclear?” and forget to ask “how *much* wind is available?” or “how much uranium is left?”

 The outcome when we add everything up might look like this: